Seek Returns logo

 Historical Performance

-AMZN vs. HD: Growth of a $10,000 investment over the past one year.
+AMZN vs. HD: Growth of a $10,000 investment over the past five years.

 Profitability